ZedWalter/DataStructuresFinal/Trees/Trees.md

 ```

 ## Problem set
 Now it's your turn!
 Write code that will delete a node from a tree!
-You can use the code above to find the node you are looking for, but remember to check for child nodes and connect your node appropriately if there are.
+Remember to check for child nodes and connect your node appropriately if there are.

 [Solution](TreeAnswers.md)